learn-co-curriculum/github-login/README.md

 ![New File](http://i.imgur.com/EF8rL7w.png)
 ![Category](http://i.imgur.com/ZR9Wuxg.png)

   7. Request the auth token using `AFOAuth2Manager`.
 Create an instance of `AFOAuth2Manager`.
-Initialize it with the necessary BaseURL, clientID and clientSecret.
-There's an instance method available to you from the `AFOAuth2Manager` that allows you to authenticate using OAuth with a URLstring.
-This method contains a success block with the `AFOAuthCredential` object which you need to store.
+Initialize it with the necessary `baseURL`, `clientID` and `clientSecret`.
+There's an instance method available to you from the `AFOAuth2Manager` that allows you to authenticate using OAuth with a URL string.
+This method contains a success block which gets called back with the `AFOAuthCredential` object which you need to store.

   8. Now do all the requests with your new found Auth Token!
 Just as you stored the credential using a class method on `AFOAuthCredential` by providing the method with the `AFOAuthCredential` object along with an identifier, you can retreive it with a similar method providing it with that same identifier.
+Then provide that credential to the request serializer of your `AFHTTPSessionManager` using a category method from AFOAuth2Manager, like this: `[manager.requestSerializer setAuthorizationHeaderFieldWithCredential:credential];`.